jacintha-van-zelderen/jacintha-van-zelderen/README.md

 # Hi!
-I'm Jacintha Walters
+I'm Jacintha van Zelderen
 **Cybersecurity & AI Professional**

 Hands-on IT professional with a strong academic background (MSc & BSc Cum Laude) and a few years of experience with security architecture, risk assessments, LLM/RAG models and secure NLP/ML pipelines.
 Known for bridging the gap between technical implementation, compliance frameworks, and stakeholder communication.